-The 2AAA is a thin flashlight that is almost small enough to go into any pocket without getting into the way.
+The 2AAA is a thin flashlight that is almost small enough to go into any pocket without getting in the way.
 I say almost because it is still relatively long – a little more than 5.6″ – and may not be ideal in some situations.
 It is, however, only slightly thicker than a AAA battery and weighs a mere 2 ounces.

 I carried the ProTac 2AAA in cargo pant pockets, the front pockets of jeans and other kinds of pants and in sport jacket pockets.
 I rarely found any instance in which this Streamlight flashlight was too large to carry.

 I still very much like carrying the ProTac HL, but in many circumstances, I have found myself comfortably carrying the 2AAA instead.
 It puts out enough light to identify a threat, yet is much thinner and easier to carry.